 Salt making continued in post Roman Cheshire, at first through a period of Welsh control and then as part of the Anglo-Saxon Mercia.
 The same pattern of trade will have continued and later this attracted Viking influence from the North.
-We lack documentary records of salt making in Cheshire during this period and more is on record about the salt making at Droitwich.
 The first documentary account of Anglo-Saxon salt making in Cheshire is found in the Domesday Book of 1086.

 In 1086 the salt industry at the Cheshire “Wiches” was slowly recovering from the laying waste by William after the rebellion of 1070.
 However, the task of the Domesday commissioners was to assess potential worth and they made use of what could have been an existing documentary record of the fiscal control of salt making and distribution “in the time of King Edward”.
 This describes what must have been a long established industry developed during several centuries of Anglo-Saxon rule and could have retained elements of Roman control.
 There was little if any change in the technology during this period.